 Are conventional drugs even that effective?

-The pain medications we use in dogs generally have a good safety threshold, but the problem is that they seem to be minimally effective as relievers of joint pain.
+The medications we use in dogs generally have a good safety threshold, but the problem is that they seem to be minimally effective as relievers of joint discomfort.

-In fact, a 2018 study published in the Journal of the American Veterinary Medicine Association, found that a 10-day course of tramadol had no clinical benefit for arthritis in a population of 40 dogs.4
+In fact, a 2018 study published in the Journal of the American Veterinary Medicine Association, found that a 10-day course of tramadol had no clinical benefit for joint problems in a population of 40 dogs.4

-This is why many pup parents are understandably wary of traditional medical therapy for joint pain and inflammation.
-They may also have found that their dog either can’t be on an NSAID, or they see no benefit with pain medication.
+This is why many pup parents are understandably wary of traditional medical therapy for joint discomfort and non-normal inflammatory response.
+They may also have found that their dog either can’t be on an NSAID, or they see no benefit with medication.

-This has led to a lot of interest in alternative therapies for joint pain, including joint supplements.
+This has led to a lot of interest in alternative therapies for joint discomfort, including joint supplements.

-Six Natural Ingredients That Can Help With Joint Pain
+Six Natural Ingredients That Can Help With Joint Discomfort

-This now gets us into the meat of our article, where we will discuss the following five natural ingredients that can help with joint pain, inflammation, and decreased mobility.
+This now gets us into the meat of our article, where we will discuss the following five natural ingredients that can help with joint discomfort, non-normal inflammatory response, and decreased mobility.

-IMPORTANT: First, we’ll tell you the compounds responsible for promoting our desired positive effects on our furry four-legged family members, and then we’ll tell you (scroll to the bottom if that is all your interested in) which foods you can feed your dog that contain these compounds!
+IMPORTANT: First, we’ll tell you the compounds responsible for promoting our desired positive effects on our furry four-legged family members, and then we’ll tell you (scroll to the bottom if that is all your interested in) which anti-inflammatory foods you can add to your dog’s diet that contain these compounds!